Last Updated on November 1, 2023 by Sorin Petroj

-Being one of the first companies to manufacture table tennis equipment for mass production, Stiga is a brand that is highly recommended for its effective and world-class products.
+Being one of the first companies to manufacture table tennis equipment for mass production, Stiga is a brand that is highly recommended for its practical and world-class products.

 3. Joola Brand

 This is a German company that was founded in 1952.
 The store Jooss in Landau’s sports department began producing ping pong tables.
 JoolaTischtennis GmbH had its name derived from the first letters of its department and location: Jooss (department name) and Landau (location name).

 In 1954, Jooss made it an independent department within the group because of the increased demand for their products.
 Production then shifted from Landau to Godramstein in 1963.
 Later in 1973, rubber and blade production started in Siebeldingen.

 - 1996- Joola provides an official Olympic table for the Atlantic Olympics.

 - 1999- Production of metal parts begins in Kiskoros, Hungary, to be delivered to the headquarters in Germany.

 - 2000, 2004- Joola provides an official Olympic table for the Sydney and Athens Olympics.

 - 2018- Joola sponsors the biggest tournament in the world- World Veteran Championships.